koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 ```

 ### Back to the normal Installation
 Most of the Rock configuration is now automated and can be called from anywhere on the os.
 Below are the options.
-Run `sudo rock ssh-config` to setup all the hosts prior to deploying.
+Run `sudo rock ssh-config` to setup all the hosts before deploying.

 ```
 [admin@sensor ~]$ sudo rock help